schbrongx/feedbackhub/README.md

 # Feedback Hub Application

 ## Overview
-The Feedback Hub Application is a web-based solution for collecting and managing user feedback.
+The Feedback Hub Application is a minimalistic web-based solution for collecting and managing user feedback.
 It consists of two main components:

 - **Frontend:** Provides a public interface for users to submit feedback (including optional screenshots) and implements rate limiting and basic validation.
 - **Backend:** Offers an administrative panel for managing feedback submissions, handling user authentication, and synchronizing data with the frontend.